 · Access arrangements from your previous school do not automatically transfer to College.
 We must re-apply for it, and you may need to be reassessed by our qualified assessors.

-· The paperwork listed in section 2 above is essential to begin this process.
+· The paperwork listed in section 2 is essential to begin this process.

-To ensure we have time to assess, process, and apply for your access arrangements, you must provide your paperwork.
-If you do not provide this at the previous designated times (when you receive your enrolment pack or at enrolment) the latest by the dates below:
+· To ensure we have time to assess, process, and apply for your access arrangements, you must provide your paperwork as soon as possible.